Dr Peter Summerfield

 'Following retirement in my late 50s, the education journey continued, with a variety of courses, combined with an ongoing lecturing involvement at Warwick Business School, where I am now an Associate Fellow.

 'It was always a dream of mine to study at Oxford and as the time became available, I looked at the options in terms of part-time study.
-One course above all others stood out for me: the Department of Continuing Education's Postgraduate Certificate in Nanotechnology.
+One course above all others stood out for me: the Department for Continuing Education's Postgraduate Certificate in Nanotechnology.
 One of my great passions in life, and it sounds slightly arrogant, has been to be at the forefront of change in the industries I have worked in and for me, Nanotechnology fitted this passion and interest perfectly.

 'To put things into context, I was 69 when I started the Certificate, and I decided that I had to take the course seriously and undertook a number of initiatives before starting at Oxford.
 These included taking refresher Maths lessons in applied calculus and background reading in Applied Physics, Chemistry and Biology.